shiltemann/CTF-writeups-public/Hackvent_2020/writeup.md

 Aha! we see two DNA strings, of equal length, and looks about the right length for a flag..

-The challenge description refers to differences, so lets subtract these two strings from each other We first convert to binary from this 4 base string
+The challenge description refers to differences, so lets subtract these two strings from each other We first convert to binary from this base-4 string

 ```
+    bin base4
-A = 00
+A = 00  0
-C = 01
+C = 01  1
-G = 10
+G = 10  2
-T = 11
+T = 11  3
 ```

-in this scheme, each group of 4 characters maps to 8 bits, and therefor one character.
+In this scheme, each group of 4 characters maps to 8 bits, and therefore one ascii character.

 Knowing that the result should start with `HV20{`, we experiment with the first few characters, and find out that if we XOR the result of the above mapping, we get the right answer: